This is an inline carousel of images and or videos of this pet.

 Please go to our web-site to learn more about Waverly Pet Rescue: www.waverlypetrescue.com

 Fletcher's owner in Arlington, Iowa, passed away.
-The family is fostering him until a good home can be found.
-So Fletcher is a WPR kitty now.
+So Fletcher is a WPR kitty now and living in a foster home.
 Fletcher is up to date on shots, neutered, and tested negative for FeLV.
 But he tested positive for FIV.

 Fletcher is about 5-years-old as of August 2017.
 He had the best care after his owner found him.
 His owner loved him dearly and made sure he saw a vet each year for shot updates and a wellness check.
 He's a very friendly, loving, and affectionate cat with long, soft fur.
 He gets along well with other cats and dogs.